spryker/spryker-docs/docs/scos/user/features/202204.0/cms-feature-overview/email-as-a-cms-block-overview.md

 #### Template assignment
-When a developer creates an email template, inside the file, they enter the name of the CMS Block, which is assigned to the template.
-If the name of an Email CMS Block changes, a developer should update it in the respective email template.
+When a developer creates an email template, inside the file, they enter the CMS Block's name, which is assigned to the template.
+If the name of an Email CMS Block changes, a developer must update it in the respective email template.
 For example, the `availability-notification-subscription--html` Email CMS Block is assigned to the [subscribed.html.twig](https://github.com/spryker-shop/suite/blob/master/src/Pyz/Zed/AvailabilityNotification/Presentation/Mail/subscribed.html.twig) default email template.

 #### Email format